-If you are interested in setting up a business in China, Hawksford can help.
-Request a quote now to take the next step towards your dream business.
+If you are interested in setting up a business in China, we can help.

-One of the most important things of doing business in China is to choose a correct company type.
+One of the most important things about doing business in China is to choose the correct company type.
 Which one you should choose among a WFOE, Rep Office and Joint Venture?
 What’s the framework and procedures of each?

 Each investment form has its own merits and drawbacks and the right choice for you will be dependent on your organisation's goals and strategy for China market access.

-Widely accepted as the most popular entity for doing business in China, WFOEs are investment vehicles entirely owned by foreign (i.e. not Chinese) natural and legal persons.
+Widely accepted as the most popular entity for doing business in China, WFOEs in China are investment vehicles entirely owned by foreign (i.e. not Chinese) natural and legal persons.

-WFOEs are Limited Liability Companies (LLC) with shareholders held liable for the company’s debts or liabilities only up to the registered capital under the PRC new Foreign Investment Law.
+WFOEs in China are Limited Liability Companies (LLC) with shareholders held liable for the company’s debts or liabilities only up to the registered capital under the PRC new Foreign Investment Law.

-They represent the most viable way for foreign investors whenever revenues and profit making activities have to be undertaken directly and without local partners involved at shareholding level.
+They (WFOE) represent the most viable way for foreign investors whenever revenues and profit-making activities have to be undertaken directly and without local partners involved at a shareholding level.